 (e) The Executive Director may grant an Emergency Teaching License upon failure to show progress if the circumstances preventing completion of progress are exceptional and extenuating.
-In such cases, the Emergency Teaching License may be issued following submission of a C-1 application, C-3 from the district, the appropriate full fee, and a complete description of the circumstances creating the emergency Teaching License may be issued for the minimum period of time it takes to cure the renewal deficit.
+In such cases, the Emergency Teaching License may be issued following submission of a C-1 application, C-3 from the district, the appropriate full fee, and a complete description of the circumstances creating the emergency for an Emergency Teaching License.
+If issued, the Emergency Teaching License may be issued for the minimum period of time it takes to cure the renewal deficit.
 Any time extensions under this subsection will be deducted from the next renewal cycle.